 Globally, the hard services are offered by contracting with the building management, that includes everything, such as workforce and their related services.
 Governments of Asian and GCC countries are implying essential public private partnership (PPP) projects in sectors including real estate, healthcare, and others.
 That designs core competencies and regulations for the modern hard facility services.

-Request a sample to learn more about this report.
+Request a Free sample to learn more about this report.

 Rising Demand for PPP and Energy Management to Boost the Market Growth

 In late 2016, the International Facility Management Association (IFMA) initiated a Global Job Task Analysis (GJTA) program for determining the daily roles and responsibilities for modern hard services facility management.
 According to the designed regulations, facility managers from 62 countries have established 11 core competencies for modern hard facility services worldwide.
 Moreover, the Saudi Arabian government has announced to deploy the public-private partnerships (PPP) to escalate its transportation, education and healthcare infrastructures and increasing energy management requirements.
 For instance, Saudi Arabia’s ministry of health proposed its first PPP project, where the ministry of health will seek proposals from international suppliers for projects which are valued more than USD 66.7 Million, over the next ten years.

 Additionally, facilities management service providers are working continuously on adding energy management services in their portfolios.
 On the other hand, consumers are adopting such type of facility management, owing to rising energy costs and building’s energy consumptions.

 Emerging Real Estate Sector is Expected to Thrust the Market Growth